xunilrj/sandbox/sources/haskellcpp/readme.md

     {
     }

-in that notation we already have:
+in Haskell notation we already have:

     fmap :: (a -> b) -> nothing

-Including the next parameter and the return type we have:
+Including the next parameter and the return type, we have:

     template <typename A, typename B, typename FA, typename FB>
     FB fmap(fmapArg1<A,B> f, FA a)